Wednesday, 14 October 2020

 Since March, life as we know it has changed significantly.
 Many of us are spending more time at home and our usual coping strategies may not be available to us.

 During these unusual times, it’s important to set and keep boundaries for ourselves.
-Before we can set boundaries, let’s have a look at what boundaries are to gain a better understanding.

 What are personal boundaries?

 Boundaries are the personal limits that we set with other people.
 They demonstrate what we think is acceptable, or unacceptable, in peoples’ behaviour towards us.
 Establishing boundaries can be a way of protecting ourselves from being hurt by others.

 Circumstances like Covid 19 can create new boundaries for people.
 These can be about social distancing or travel risks that they are willing to take.